pragmanila/humans-api/README.md

 ## Instructions:

   1. Create a PHP based REST API based on the functional requirements below
-  2. From a fork of this exact same repo, send a link to your work. (if you dont have a github account, it has to be created)
+  2. From a fork of this exact same repo, send a link to your work to info@pragmanila.com .(If you dont have a github account, it has to be created)

 ## Functional Requirements:
   1. The REST API should serve the following routes: